-The FDA aroused public suspicions of kratom ban news in 2012 when the agency detained hundreds of kratom shipments from various parties, citing “the marketing or promotion of unapproved drugs to individuals residing in the United States.”
+The FDA aroused public suspicions with a kratom ban update in 2012, when the agency detained hundreds of kratom shipments from various parties, citing “the marketing or promotion of unapproved drugs to individuals residing in the United States.”

 In 2014, the FDA issued a second import alert regarding the shipment of kratom products that were marketed as dietary ingredients, citing that “there does not appear to be a history of use or other evidence of safety establishing that kratom will reasonably be expected to be safe as a dietary ingredient.”
 The importation notice then granted districts the authority to detain flagged kratom shipments without physical examination but no outright news of a kratom ban was introduced.

-In November 2017, the FDA commissioner at the time, Scott Gottlieb, issued a statement relaying his concerns with the plant, stating “before it can be legally marketed for therapeutic uses in the U.S., kratom’s risks and benefits must be evaluated as part of the regulatory process for drugs that Congress has entrusted the FDA with.”
+In November 2017, the FDA commissioner at the time, Scott Gottlieb, issued a statement or rather, a kratom ban news update relaying his concerns with the plant, stating “before it can be legally marketed for therapeutic uses in the U.S., kratom’s risks and benefits must be evaluated as part of the regulatory process for drugs that Congress has entrusted the FDA with.”
 In closing, Gottlieb affirmed his receptiveness to scientific research that could corroborate the plant’s safe use but also stated that the FDA would continue to take action in the interest of protecting public health.

-In 2018, fears of would kratom be banned grew stronger among American kratom enthusiasts as the FDA’s stance on kratom became firmer still.
+In 2018, fears of kratom ban news grew stronger among American kratom enthusiasts as the FDA’s stance on kratom became firmer still.
 On February 21st, the organization released another statement detailing the voluntary destruction and recall of kratom products from a number of manufacturers and distributors while simultaneously encouraging other similar companies to cease selling kratom products for human consumption.
-In the statement, the FDA reiterated their staunch dedication towards “[taking] aggressive enforcement action against kratom-containing products,” prompting some citizens to wonder if kratom would soon be banned.
+In the kratom ban update, the FDA reiterated their staunch dedication towards “[taking] aggressive enforcement action against kratom-containing products,” prompting some citizens to wonder if kratom would soon be banned.

-Despite new speculation of an impending kratom ban, kratom is still legal for sale and importation in most US states as of this writing, but the FDA has taken swift action against vendors who have explicitly marketed or sold kratom for the purposes of consumption.
+Despite speculation of an FDA kratom ban in 2021, kratom is still legal for sale and importation in most US states as of this writing, but the FDA has taken swift action against vendors who have explicitly marketed or sold kratom for the purposes of consumption.
 In response, many American kratom vendors have circumvented FDA intervention by avoiding marketing and labeling their kratom products as dietary supplements or ingredients.